 For more information about Jordan Valley’s method of fluoridation, call the Jordan Valley Water Conservancy District at (801) 565-4300.
 Contact the Salt Lake County Health Department for more information on fluoride: Royal DeLegge at (801) 313-6600 for technical information, and Kathy Baebler at (801) 468-2794 for educational information.

 Secondary/irrigation water service is provided by WaterPro/Draper Irrigation Co. to their customers.
-The secondary water is typically turned on by April 15 each year.
+The secondary water is typically turned on by April 15 each year and shut off around October 15.
 Any questions regarding this service should be directed to WaterPro.
 Draper City does not offer this service.

 Download the Water Conservation Tips document for advice on both indoor and outdoor water usage.